HaootianChen/PersonalAcademicWeb/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign (UIUC).
 I am fortunate to be advised by Prof. Ravishankar K. Iyer at the DEPEND research group in the Coordinated Science Laboratory.
+My current research focus is the applications of Machine learning in healthcare, using online machine learning for adapting to changing pandemic circumstances and factor-graph models for incoperating domain knowledges.

 Previously, I worked with Prof. Chenhui Shao at Automation and Digital Manufacturing Lab.
-My work was developping multi-task learning approach for data-efficient manufacturing process mornitoring.
+I developed multi-task learning approaches for data-efficient manufacturing-process mornitoring.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.